The Art of Quitting for Good

 an innovative approach to healing addiction

 CC Alexander received her Master's in Social Research in 2018 from Roosevelt University, Chicago.
-She began her story as a teen mother in the heart of the Midwest, who read a book on birthing naturally that changed her perspective forever.
-That was the first time she began critically thinking about health, and what caring for the body and mind really means.
+She began her story as a teen mother in the heart of the Midwest, who read a book on birthing naturally that changed her perspective forever, by initiating her to critically think about health, systems of care, and what caring for the body and mind really means.

-Her own tumultuous story in combination with her academic schooling revealed a secret to her, after she herself carried the weight of addiction for over a decade, relapsing repeatedly--even after years of being nicotine free.
+Her own tumultuous story in combination with her academic schooling revealed a secret to her, after she herself carried the weight of addiction for over a decade, relapsing repeatedly--even after years of being in recovery--so even as her body was free from addictive chemicals, her mind still pulled her back to addiction.

 She believes that addiction research may be missing key insights from anthropology, mindfulness, and a perspective shift--that suffering and withdrawal isn't actually a necessary part of the process.